 Holly McGivern is an experienced people and budget manager.
 She works for a Central London Council, where her specialisms include social housing and systems thinking.
 Her previous work tackling overcrowding in council tenancies resulted in what is now nationally recognized as a good practice approach to this area of work.
 Holly also has an interest in American literature and two cats.

-Reena O’Neill is a marketing communications consultant with nearly 20 years experience spanning social enterprise, charity, public and commercial sector organisations.
-Over her career, she has redeveloped a number of website, microsites and intranets for organisations and campaigns.
-For the past five years she has been working with charity website specialists Fat Beehive providing advice to clients on user experience principles and practices to improve the user journey and achieve their charity’s goals.
-She now works freelance for a range of organisations including University College London.
+Reena O’Neill is a marketing communications professional with nearly 20 years experience spanning social enterprise, charity, public and commercial sector organisations.
+Over her career, she has redeveloped a large number of website, microsites and intranets for organisations and campaigns.
+She now works as a freelance website consultant for That Web Person Limited advising clients on user experience principles and practices to improve the user journey and achieve their website goals.
+She has a range of clients including University College London.

 Sophie Smith Sachdeva is a freelance arts and heritage professional, who has recently founded a small press.
 Sophie has previously worked for Arts Council England, for the Story Museum in Oxford, and for international design consultancy Event Communications.
 Sophie also writes poetry and speaks Chinese.

 Dr Paul Wilmott studied mathematics at St Catherine’s College, Oxford, where he also received his DPhil.
 He has written several textbooks on the mathematics of derivatives and risk management and is the publisher of a popular finance website and a bimonthly magazine.